Orbital stability of smooth solitary waves for the modified Camassa-Holm equation: Orbital stability analysis

 {\bf Acknowledgements}

-This research was partially by the Scientific Research Fund of Hunan Provincial Education Department (No.21A0414). {The research of S. Lafortune was supported by a Collaboration Grants for Mathematicians from the Simons Foundation (award \# 420847).} {The research of Z. Liu was supported by the NSFC (No.12226331) and the Fundamental Research Funds for the Central Universities, China University of Geosciences (Nos.CUGST2), and Guangdong Basic and Applied Basic Research Foundation (Nos.2023A1515011679; 2024A1515012704).} One of the authors (S.L.) is grateful for helpful email discussions with Teng Long from the Huazhong University of Science and Technology.
+This research was partially by the NSFC (No.12571172) and by the Scientific Research Fund of Hunan Provincial Education Department (No.21A0414), {{and Doctoral Research Fund of Hubei University of Automotive Technology (No.BK202434)}}.
+The research of S. Lafortune was supported by a Collaboration Grants for Mathematicians from the Simons Foundation (award \# 420847).
+The research of Z. Liu was supported by the NSFC (No.12571188) and the Fundamental Research Funds for the Central Universities, China University of Geosciences (Nos.CUGST2), and Guangdong Basic and Applied Basic Research Foundation (Nos.2023A1515011679; 2024A1515012704).
+One of the authors (S.L.) is grateful for helpful email discussions with Teng Long from the Huazhong University of Science and Technology.